 Another Monday Morning

 Who says all Monday morning mornings are bad, … not me, … especially not when I get to add a new fishing reel to my collection.
-Last Monday morning started with a refreshing early morning walk to one of my favorite fishing holes.
-The sun was about an hour away from breaking over the mountain ridge, and I could barely wait to cast my new reel into Secret Lake.
+Last Monday morning started with a refreshing early morning walk to one of my favourite fishing holes.
+The sun was about an hour away from breaking over the mountain ridge, and I could barely wait to cast my new reel in to Secret Lake.

 The rabbits were feeding along the path that led to the lake.
 I would be fishing with Tommy and Nathan, and I was eager to prove that my new reel was worthy of the challenge.
 Tommy has been guiding me along, on my quest to become a better angler, but Nathan is keeping his eye on both of us.